lambda-dom/class_revisions/README.md

 * Modder issues: currently, to make use of `spell.ids` to manage resource references, we dump all spells in the `spcl` namespace via `ADD_SPELL`, crowding it out.
 If this proves to be problematic (especially relevant for megamod installs), we might consider switching to some other scheme like the extended naming scheme of SCS.

+* Modding compatibility: my BG installs tend to be rather slim by megamod standards, so compatibility with other mods has not been extensively tested.
+Starting with the obvious: it is conceptually, if not technically, incompatible with any other mods that aim to do the same thing; install only the one you want or be prepared to suffer in purgatory and suffer alone.
+Unless there is some very cogent reason not to, I try to be as accomodating as compatible of other mods, the only problem being determining who exactly is in the best place to ensure compatibility.
+The answer is, can only be: to be determined on a case by case basis.

 # C. Future Plans.

 In comparison with KR, for global components, the weapon styles component is in, but nothing else: no thac0, saves, xp, etc. changes.
 Some of these are taken care of by other mods, e.g. [Tweaks Anthology](https://github.com/Gibberlings3/Tweaks-Anthology), so *probably* they will not be covered.